Don't seal my house, it belongs to me, not Dawood: Iqbal Kaskar's plea

-The don’s brother, Iqbal Kaskar, has received a notice under the Smuggling and Foreign Exchange Manipulators Act stating that his current residential property would be sealed, as it was allegedly bought with the gangster’s money
+The underworld don's brother has received a notice stating his current residential property in Mumbai would be sealed, as it was allegedly bought with the gangster’s money

 Underworld don Dawood Ibrahim’s brother Iqbal Kaskar has filed a petition in the High Court seeking intervention in the seizure of his current residential property under the Smuggling and Foreign Exchange Manipulators Act, 1976.
 Kaskar has also asked for a chance to be heard in the matter.

 Iqbal Kaskar, Dawood Ibrahim’s brother, has stated that he and his late mother bought the Dambarwala building in 1985 for R60,000 and his brother had nothing to do with it.
 File pic

 On June 9, 2015, Kaskar received a notice from officials of the Central government, working under the ambit of the SAFEMA, stating that his current apartment building, Dambarwala building on Pakmodia Street, had been forfeited.
 The department, in the notice, has alleged that gangster Dawood Ibrahim had bought the building with his illegitimate income.

 Kaskar has been asked to hand over possession of the property within 30 days of the service of the order.
 The Dambarwala building occupies an area of 8,595 square feet and is said to be worth Rs 60-70 crore.
 However, Kaskar, in his writ petition, has claimed that he and his late mother own the residential premises and it has nothing to do with his brother.

 Kaskar has stated in the petition that he has been residing in the same building since 1985 and no notice had been sent to him by the government authorities until the sudden June 9 notice stating that the property had been forfeited.